 Pivoting Your Event During Uncertainty

 Although change is inevitable, let’s face it.
 Many of us are thinking: “I didn’t sign up for this.
-A pandemic? more than two years later, and we’re still feeling the effects?”
-The uncertainty alone is enough to make us turn to the Magic 8 Ball for answers:
+A pandemic?
+Here we are, more than two years later, and we’re still feeling the effects?”
+The uncertainty alone is enough to make us turn to the Magic 8-Ball for answers.

 While the COVID-19 pandemic continues to leave footprints throughout virtually all industries, event planners around the globe are still working hard to manage the disruption.
 They are faced with tough decisions that must be made quickly.
 All options need to be weighed to achieve a successful – or dare I say, even a powerful event while practicing safety precautions.